rydmike/flex_color_scheme/README.md

 **FlexColorScheme** has many advanced coloring features, like using surface alpha blends.
 It also fully supports Material 3 based color schemes, including seed key color generated `ColorSchemes`.
-It offers many configuration options that you can use when you generate your `ColorScheme` from key colors, customization features that are currently not available in Flutter.
+It offers different configuration options that you can use when you generate your `ColorScheme` from key colors, customization features that are currently not available in Flutter.